Padraig Harrington: 2008 winner looking forward to Open Championship at Royal Birkdale

 "I played a game that I dreamt of playing as a kid.
 I swung the club well, hit the ball well, I did everything right."

-He can recall playing superbly in defeat at the Winged Foot US Open in 2006 and at the Muirfield Open of 2002, as well as his surge through the field to win his first major at Carnoustie in 2007.
+He can recall playing superbly in defeat at the US Open in 2006 and at The Open of 2002, as well as his surge through the field to win his first major at Carnoustie in 2007.

 "But none of those was I leading the tournament.
 Then there is a different kind of pressure," he added.